ogobrecht/console/docs/package-console.md

 ## Procedure exit_stale

-Stops the logging for all sessions in the table console_sessions which have a exit date older than one hour.
+Stops the logging for all sessions in the table console_client_prefs which have a exit date older than one hour.

 This procedure is used by the cleanup job (job name is CONSOLE_CLEANUP) which